 Nike is over-dependent on US market for its revenue and sales.
 In 2018 42% of revenue is generated by the US market and the remaining revenue from the Non-US market.

 The footwear industry is very price sensitive.
 Nike does have some of its retailers.
 But mostly the Nike is generating most of its revenue selling into retailers.
 Retailers pass the pressure onto Nike when they offer low prices due to competition footwear and apparel industry.

 People are getting more health conscious and try to adopt a healthier lifestyle.
 It means that sport will become an integral part of everyone life.
 People are more fashionable when activities participate in sports.
 In the upcoming year, the global sports and lifestyle market is expected to grow.
 This is a good opportunity for Nike to expand its presence in the international market.

 More focus on product development, innovation and digitalization is another opportunity for this footwear, apparel and equipment brand.
 Both digital marketing and commence have a positive impact of revenue generation.
 If Nike competitors like Adidas, Under Armour and Puma, are investing in e-commerce and digital marketing, it means that they do not only increase brand awareness but affecting the consumers’ mind and decision-making process.

 Manufacturing revolution or “Man Rev” is another opportunity that can affect future earning in a positive manner.
-This manufacturing revolution will increase focus on innovative materials and advance 3D printing that will help to overhaul the product making procedures in the coming years.
+This manufacturing revolution will increase focus on innovative materials and advance 3D printing that will help to overhaul the product management and making procedures in the coming years.
 One of Nike’s competitors Under Armour has already launched a manufacturing innovation center named as (Lighthouse) in the year 2016 in Baltimore.
 Nike doesn’t have any specific details about its “Man Rev”.
 Let’s see what happens in the future.